 Accordingly, the value of a client's investments in ETFs may be more volatile and all other risks, including the risk of loss of an investment, tend to increase.
 As a result of compounding, inverse and leveraged ETFs often have a single day investment objective.
 An inverse ETF's performance for periods greater than one day is likely to be either greater than or less than the inverse of the index performance as stated in the ETF's objective.
-Similarly, a leveraged ETF's performance for periods greater than one day is likely to be either greater dultiple in the ETF's objective.
+Similarly, a leveraged ETF's performance for periods greater than one day is likely to be either greater than or less than the index performance times the stated multiple in the ETF's objective.
 This effect becomes more pronounced for these types of ETFs as market volatility increases.
-Investments by clients in inverse and leveraged ETF's may result in increased volatility of returns.
+Investments by clients in inverse and leveraged ETFs may result in increased volatility of returns.
 As a result, investments in these types of securities can result in client not achieving their investment objectives.